glibenko/react_graphql_apollo/README.md

-### React GraphQL
+### React GraphQL Apollo

-This app shows us GraphQL instead Rest API
+This app show us how to use graphQL apollo with react

 This App using:

 * React
 * Express
 * GraphQL
+* Apollo
 * Mongodb
 * Webpack
 * ESlint